We are currently recruiting graduate students and hiring postdocs!

 The application deadline for the Fall admission is January 1.

 We currently have two openings for postdoctoral researchers who will work on the PI's NSF and NASA projects (please check Projects).
 One opening is for the research on atmospheric wave coupling and the other one is on magnetosphere-ionosphere-thermosphere (MIT) coupling.
 The candicates are expected to have PhD degrees in atmospheric sciences, space physics, meteorology, applied math, or other related areas.
 The applicants with numerical modeling expertise including developing his/her own model and/or working with global coupled models are highly encouraged to apply.
 Research experiences on the modeling and data analysis of either neutral wave dynamics or geomagnetic storms are highly valued.
 We welcome self-motivated and responsible researchers.
-The appointment starts from 1 year and allows for extension.
+The initial appointment will be for one year with the option for yearly renewal based on performance and availability of funding.

 For Undergraduate Students